-- The objectives of the procurement process are assessed and coordinated with the customer or canteen working group [Tool].
+- The objectives of the procurement process are assessed and coordinated with the customer or canteen working group Setting up the canteen commission.

 - The contract value and award type are determined.